prof-rossetti/georgetown-opim-243-201901/notes/python/datatypes/lists.md

 arr3 #> ["a", "b", "c", "d", "x", "y", "z"]
 ```

-Remove duplicate values in a list by converting it to another datatype called a "Set" and then converting it back to a "List":
+Remove duplicate values in a list by converting it to another datatype called a "Set" (which rejects non-unique values), and then converting it back to a "List":

 ```python
 arr = [1,2,2,2,3]